vas-dav/vas-dav/README.md

 ### :space_invader: Howdy!
 I am...

 - Third year IT-student majoring in Embedded Systems
-- I’m currently workign on **c-memory**, which is Dynamic Debugger for DMA
+- I’m currently workign on **cherryleaks**, which is Dynamic Debugger for DMA
 - Ask me about studying IT in Finland and my own projects!
 I am always open to people and like learning new things!
 - How to reach me: vasily.davydov@metropolia.fi
 - Fun fact: I like superhero movies (Iron Man is in my heart)